 Coming to terms with my disabilities.
-Hey everyone, I hope you are well.
-In today’s post, I am going to talk about my disabilities.
-This will probably be a long post as I want to be as real as possible, so let’s jump right into it.
+Hello everyone, I hope you are well.
+In today’s post, I will be sharing a reflection on coming to terms with my disabilities.
+This will probably be a long post, as I want to be as accurate as possible, so let’s jump right into it.
 I am deaf.
 I wear two digital hearing aids all day, every day.
-I also have my right arm amputated due to a car crash accident in Nigeria when I was between 5 – 6 years old.
+My right arm was amputated due to a car crash in Nigeria when I was between 5 and 6 years old.

 Coming To Terms With My Disabilities

 I don’t remember losing my arm.
 I was only five years old when it happened.
 My mum told me the story, though.
 We were on a road trip to visit family members in Nigeria.
 The traffic was horrible, and it was getting late.
 There was an oil tank lorry in front of our car, which was moving very slowly.
 Our driver tried to take over the truck.
 Unfortunately, the vehicle started swaying and eventually hit our car.
 Our vehicle tumbled into the bushes and the end.
 Well, finally, help came and took us to the hospital.

 When we finally got to the hospital, I was dying.
 My right arm had been completely crushed and split.
 The poison from the fake blood was flowing into my heart.
 The doctors gave my mum the most difficult, unthinkable ultimatum – either they amputee my arm or die.
 Time was running out.
 My mum panicked and permitted them.
 I was in the hospital for months after the operation.
 I had family and friends visiting me every day.
 Eventually, I got discharged and went home.

 When I was ten, my parents noticed something odd about my hearing.
 I remember being unable to converse, increasing the TV volume to 100.
 It made me very shy and quiet too because I couldn’t hear anybody and nobody bothered to talk to me.
 So my parents went to have me checked out.
 The doctors could not confirm the cause of my hearing loss but said it was likely from birth or a car crash.